 (8) Each Party shall bear their costs of the settlement and payment themselves, including the costs of the payment service provider.
 If a Product is sold in a currency other than the currency used for settlement, the corresponding exchange rates of the German Bundesbank shall apply for the credit and the settlement of the remuneration to the Partner.
 In accordance with the requirements of Spreadshirt, the Partner must record valid payment details in his Partner Account.
 The Partner must be the recipient of the credit.
 The Partner shall be responsible for any wrongly entered payment details.
 Extra costs for Spreadshirt occuring from falsely entered information result in the Partner's responsibility for having to assume these.
 Once the credit is paid out to the Partner, all claims made by the Partner for the contractual use of the Provided Materials shall be considered settled by Spreadshirt.

-(1) The Partner shall guarantee Spreadshirt and Spreadshirt’s affiliated companies, legal representatives, employees and agents that he is entitled to grant Spreadshirt the rights to use the Provided Materials in accordance with §4, and that (a) the Provided Materials and the Tags used by the Partner, (b) the content of the websites into which the Partner integrates partner shops, and (c) the promotional measures of the Partner for his Partner Shops do not infringe upon legal requirements (particularly penal law and provisions for data protection and minors) and rights of third parties (particularly copyrights, personal rights, trademarks and other intellectual rights).
+(1) The Partner shall guarantee Spreadshirt and Spreadshirt’s affiliated companies, legal representatives, employees and agents that he is entitled to grant Spreadshirt the rights to use the Provided Materials in accordance with §4, and that (a) the materials provided by the Partner for his shop (including product creations, tags and the descriptions used for them), (b) the content of the websites into which the Partner integrates partner shops, and (c) the promotional measures of the Partner for his Partner Shops do not infringe upon legal requirements (particularly penal law and provisions for data protection and minors) and rights of third parties (particularly copyrights, personal rights, trademarks and other intellectual rights).
 The responsibility of the Partner shall not be affected by the maintenance and adjustment of the Partner’s Spreadshirt Partner Shops carried out on his behalf.

 (2) The Partner alone is responsible for making sure that the Provided Materials do not breach legal requirements and the rights of third parties.
 Spreadshirt is not obliged to perform services for the Partner if it there is reason to suspect or there is evidence that the Provided Materials breach legal requirements or the rights of third parties.